JJ/granada-off/text/snow.md

 * A few days after, when snow melts, realize there is an actual river going through Granada and that it was not a parking lot with a somewhat big puddle.
 * Take pictures of the Alhambra, which is red, with a bit of pink of top.
-* Walk about in your snow attire that you could show off only when you took your kid to meet the snow a few years prior.
+* Walk around the place in your snow attire that you could show off only when you took your kid to meet the snow a few years prior.

 By the time you read this, there might not be any glaciers in Sierra